 The PI must submit their proposal to the Human (non-clinical) Research Ethics Panel of the Research Ethics Committee (REC) to obtain ethics/safety clearance.
 Formal project approval and project account opening will only be proceeded upon receipt of ethical clearance from the REC.

 The approved funding should be strictly limited to the uses for supporting project delivery.
 No additional funding will be provided for the approved project, and it is the responsibility of the PI to ensure the project is completed within the approved timeframe and budget.
 A detailed budget and justifications for all expense items should be outlined in the submitted proposal.
-Please refer to the Guideline for the Use of TDG Funding when devising and executing the budget plan.
+Please refer to Teaching Development Grants Scheme 2025-28: Guidelines and Application Manual when devising and executing the budget plan.

 Review of received proposals will be conducted by the TDG Panel based on the following criteria: